BlueStamp-Engineering-2022/derek_bse_project/index.md

 ![Headstone Image](https://lh3.googleusercontent.com/pw/AM-JKLXLgQl3k0gjQzsoojhs9nWum2gqtpnO_iNBXpzG1hPpVE2UtQwDFYrTKrn1_7zZGEaAc92EWLmzYYr4MgX3zzAfEoKu9vgAyGY-sB2Hb2_SEwv9Knzk8_wyVQ6P3MtSPoLun4S5OwtB-jn70R-U5Ls=s789-no?authuser=0)

 # Final Milestone
-My final milestone is the increased reliability and accuracy of my robot.
-I ameliorated the sagging and fixed the reliability of the finger.
-As discussed in my second milestone, the arm sags because of weight.
-I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
-I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
-Now, I make sure to constantly tighten the screws at that joint.
+My final milestone was adding another ir sensor on the back of the robot so it could sense if it was going over the edge when backing up.
+I also installed four LED's and a breadboard to house all the wiring and resistors.
+I programmed the LED's so that when the robot is detecting the table, the white LED's stay on.
+When the robot is over the edge of the table,  the yellow LED's will turn on.
+I also went through eight different CAD designs for a frame/shell that I would mount on top of the robot.

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612573869/video_to_markdown/images/youtube--F7M7imOVGug-c05b58ac6eb4c4700831b2b3070cd403.jpg )](https://www.youtube.com/watch?v=F7M7imOVGug&feature=emb_logo "Final Milestone"){:target="_blank" rel="noopener"}